meyerls/aruco-estimator/README.md

 ## About

-This project aims to automatically compute the correct scale of a point cloud scene generated with  [COLMAP](https://colmap.github.io/) (we have only a colmap parser). by adding an aruco marker with into the scene.
-Due to the known scale is possible to overcome the scale ambiguity from monocular SfM and SLAM.
+This project aims to automatically compute the correct scale of a point cloud generated with  [COLMAP](https://colmap.github.io/).
+By adding an aruco marker with into the scene it is possible to overcome the scale ambiguity from monocular SfM and SLAM.
 In the literature it is commonly suggested to manually measure a known distance of a calibration object in the 3D reconstruction and then scale  the reconstruction accordingly or make photos from two known positions[1].
 Since there is unfortunately no automated approach to calculate an accurate scaling factor, this project aims to be attached as a post processing step to the reconstruction process.

 ## Setup